-On April 21, 2020, the Hospital entered into a \$200,000 revolving credit agreement with a commercial bank to provide for additional liquidity due the uncertainties created by the COVID-19 pandemic.
+On April 21, 2020, the Hospital entered into a \$200,000 revolving credit agreement with a commercial bank to provide for additional liquidity.
 The line incurs interest at a rate of SOFR adjusted by 0.65% per annum on the amount drawn.
 Additionally, the line incurs a monthly fee of 0.10% on the unused portion of the line of credit.
-There were no amounts drawn on the line as of either December 31, 2022 or 2021, and the line is set to mature on April 19, 2023.
-The line of credit contains provisions whereby certain financial ratios are to be maintained which mirror those of the Hospital's outstanding tax-exempt bond covenant.
+There were no amounts drawn on the line as of either December 31, 2023 or 2022, however, the Hospital drew down \$200,000 on April 4, 2024 to address temporary liquidity delays caused by third-party cyber issues.
+The line of credit contains provisions whereby certain financial ratios are to be maintained which mirror those of the Hospital's outstanding tax-exempt bond covenants.
+In addition, the Hospital renewed the revolving credit agreement effective April 19, 2024 for an additional one year term.
+Under the renewal, the line will incur interest at a rate of SOFR adjusted by 0.75% per annum on the amount drawn and a monthly fee of 0.15% on the unused portion of the line of credit.
+All other terms remain the same.